Slave-owning slaves: Emirate of Kano

-The Kano Emirate was a prominent part of the Sokoto caliphate, centred around Kano, a medieval walled city, terminus of the caravan trade.
+The Kano Emirate was a prominent part of the Sokoto Caliphate centred around Kano, a medieval walled city and terminus of the caravan trade.
 Perhaps as many as half the population were slaves.
-As in the Sokoto Calphate generally, systematic enslavement was crucial to the economy.
+As in the Sokoto Caliphate generally, systematic enslavement was crucial to the economy.
 Even taxes were paid in slaves.
 The royal slaves of Kano have been studied by Sean Stilwell, who has examined oral traditions as well as written records.

 Power was wielded by office-holders appointed by the emir; they held land and slaves.
 Some major offices were allocated to royal slaves.
 First-generation slaves were captured and brought to the Kano palace, where they were trained as warriors, and remained slaves through their careers.
 Elite slaves had access to the emir, and to bodies of knowledge crucial for running the government.

 The royal slaves were the property of the emir, responsible to him alone.
 Always they were perceived and treated as slaves in the Kano society, and they held office at his pleasure.
 "The emir could transfer palace slaves to farms outside the palace, depose them, seize their possessions as well as execute them".
 Royal slaves were regularly deposed when new emirs came to the throne.
 "Should a royal slave lose his [office], he effectively lost his ability to manage land, confiscate property and provide for his household, who usually left him to join a more prosperous title-holder", said Stilwell.
-They were valuable to the emir if, and only, if they were slaves, since they could not compete for the throne or inherit titles or property.
+They were valuable to the emir if, and only if, they were slaves; since they could not compete for the throne or inherit titles or property.

 Second-generation slaves were called cucanawa and were more likely to have palace roles.
 The word meant something like "shameless" or "impudent"—they joshed the emir's sons—and they could deal rudely with free persons, from whom they had nothing to fear, for none but the emir could discipline them.
 Some were thought to be presumptuous, arrogant or brutal, but to retaliate was to risk insulting the emir himself.

 In practice royal slaves could often extort property from freemen, elite or commoner.
 One slave, asked to itemise his property, listed 20 sub-slaves, horses, cattle, and numerous concubines.
 Another was said to have fifty concubines.
 The German ethnologist Paul Staudinger observed (1889):